stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 ## Reverse Mapping

-For the other requirements we implement the _reverse mapping_ for a given enumeration:
+For the other requirements we implement the _reverse mapping_ of the enumeration:

 ```java
 final class ReverseMapping<E extends IntegerEnumeration> {